atomist/org-visualizer/README.md

 ### Database setup

+To skip this section, [run in docker](#running-in-docker).

+#### Install PostgreSQL

+Running locally requires a local database.
+This gives you a handy window into the data as well, if you're comfortable with SQL databases.

+On a Mac: installing [PostgresApp](https://postgresapp.com/) will make all of this just work.

+Otherwise, you need the following (example commands are for Ubuntu):

+* postgresql is installed: `sudo apt-get postgresql postgresql-contrib`
+* the server is started, and listening on the default port: `sudo service postgresql start`
+* your username also has a database user, and that user is superuser: `createdb $(whoami)`
+* your username can also connect with a password.
+See [Connecting](#connecting-to-the-database) for where to put that.

 #### Creating the Database

 Data about your repositories are stored locally in a PostgreSQL database.

-Before starting to use `org-visualizer`, you need to create the required database by running the following command after starting your local PostgreSQL server:
+Before starting to use `org-visualizer`, you need to create the required database by running the following command:

 ```
 $ npm run db:create